Wrongful Termination for Seeking Workers Compensation

-We can conduct the necessary investigations to analyze your case and find evidence that you were fired because you filed a worker’s compensation claim.
+If you believe you have been wrongfully terminated due to a work injury, you may be entitled to compensation.
+A skilled wrongful termination lawyer can conduct the necessary investigations to analyze your case and find evidence that you were fired because you filed a worker’s compensation claim.
 Such evidence can include positive performance reviews, a history of good conduct, a record of promotions, and more.

 Over a Decade Spent Advocating for Injured Workers

-At The Law Offices of George P. Escobedo & Associates, PLLC, we pride ourselves in providing high-caliber legal representation that is rooted in compassion and experience.
+At The Law Office of George P. Escobedo & Associates, PLLC, we pride ourselves in providing high-caliber legal representation that is rooted in compassion and experience.
 Our San Antonio wrongful termination lawyer's client-focused approach has led to countless satisfied clients and numerous successful results.

 As our client, your case may benefit from our firm's: